CumulusNetworks/docs/content/cumulus-vx/KVM-QEMU.md

 {{% vx/intro %}}

-These steps were tested with KVM/QEMU version 1:4.2-3ubuntu6.3 and Libvirt version 6.0.0 on Linux Ubuntu version 20.04.
+These steps were tested with Cumulus VX 4.2, KVM/QEMU version 1:4.2-3ubuntu6.3, and Libvirt version 6.0.0 on Linux Ubuntu version 20.04.

 ## Create and Configure the VMs

 The following procedure creates leaf01, leaf02, and spine01 and the network connections between them.
-This section assumes a basic level of Linux and KVM experience.
+This section assumes you have Linux and KVM experience.

 ### Download and Install the Software